Luan-Amor/Luan-Amor/README.md

 -->

 - 🔭 I’m currently working on Ativu
-- 🌱 I’m currently learning java and Javascript
+- 🌱 I’m currently learning java and javascript
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/luan-amor-20a4a7153/)